 9.1.
-For the development of a Level 2 PSA event tree model, two different approaches can be used: an integrated approach and a separated approach which differ mainly by the way information is transmitted from Level 1 PSA to Level 2 PSA (see para 2.5).
-In an integrated approach, Level 1 and Level 2 models are combined and a single computer code is used.
-In a separated approach, allowing the use of specific computer codes for Level 2 PSA, Level 1 and Level 2 models are separated so that a specific interface has to be defined to ensure the transmission of the necessary information from Level 1 to Level 2 PSA.
-The Level 2 analyst should be well trained and aware of the limitations and the requirements imposed by the use of the approach and the computer codes chosen.
+For the development of a Level 2 PSA event tree model, two different approaches can be used: an integrated approach and a separated approach as described in para 2.6 The Level 2 analyst should be well trained and aware of the limitations and the requirements imposed by the use of the approach and the computer codes chosen.
 More information can be found in Ref.
 [21] from the ASAMPSA2 project.

 9.2.
 In Level 2 PSAs, event trees are used to delineate the sequence of events and severe accident phenomena after the onset of core damage that challenge containment integrity and the successive barriers to radioactive material release.
 They provide a structured approach for the systematic evaluation of the capability of a plant to cope with severe accidents.
 Their use is shown in FIG. 1.
-Such event trees are termed accident progression event trees or containment event trees.
-Although containment event trees have historically been used for Level 2 PSAs, accident progression event trees were introduced in NUREG-1150 [22] and adopted in the ASAMPSA2 project [21].
-This term is used consistently throughout this Safety Guide (see para.
-1.8(c)).
-In practice accident progression event trees are structured to focus on containment challenges and event tree top events (also referred to as nodal questions) with phenomenological processes and associated events included in the top event supporting logic.
-Both approaches applied consistently should result in equivalent Level 2 event tree end states.
+Such event trees, termed accident progression event trees in this safety guide, include modelling of phenomena, systems actuation or failure, human actions and all impacts on the confinement of radioactive products or the radioactive releases in the environment.